 Click here for online scheduling

-A visit to the Drew University Writing Center is helpful at all stages of the writing process.
+A visit to the Drew University Center for Writing Excellence is helpful at all stages of the writing process.
 We hope to answer some of your questions about our services and sessions below.

-- What sort of services do you offer at the Center?
+- What sort of services do you offer at the CWE?

-- What can I bring to the Center to work on?
+- What can I bring to the CWE to work on?

 - Oh, no!
 You’re booked on the date/time that I really need!

 - I’m a Caspersen or Theological School graduate student.
-What services are available for me at the Writing Center?
+What services are available for me at the CWE?

-- Where is the Writing Center, and when is it open?
+- Where is the CWE, and when is it open?

 - Do I need an appointment?
 How early do I need to sign up?